 - Make sure not to bump the lens or subject it to force.

-- Do not carry the camera by the monitor.
+- Do not hold the camera by the monitor or viewfinder.

-- When using the power zoom lens, be careful not to get your fingers or any other objects caught in the lens.
+- When using the power zoom lens, be careful not to catch your fingers or any other objects in the lens.